eleciawhite/making-embedded-systems/README.md

   * [Memfault’s Interrupt Blog](https://interrupt.memfault.com/blog/) is a useful source of information about IoT and Cortex processors.
 Memfault also has a lively Slack channel, check their website for a link.

   * [Miro Samek's YouTube Channel](https://www.youtube.com/c/StateMachineCOM) shows Miro coding systems.
-He focuses a lot on state machines, you can find more no his Quantum Leaps site at [state-machine.com](https://www.state-machine.com/).
+He focuses a lot on state machines, you can find more on his Quantum Leaps site at [state-machine.com](https://www.state-machine.com/).

   * The [Embedded Software Engineering 101](https://embedded.fm/blog/ese101) blog series by Chris Svec shows getting started from a lower level system using an MSP430.